 Each state creates its own rules about registered agents.
 In most states, you or another individual from your company can act as the registered agent as long as you have a physical street address within the state.
 However, someone would need to be present at that address during working hours to sign for important documents, and the registered agent’s address is publicly available on the Secretary of State’s website.

-Because someone must be physically present for a registered agent’s address, you may not be able to use a virtual address.
+Because someone must be physically present for a registered agent’s address, you may not be able to use a virtual address for business.
 Check with your local Secretary of State’s office to be sure.
 Online companies like LegalZoom offer registered agent services, as do many local businesses and attorneys.

-How to register your LLC or corporation with a virtual address from Earth Class Mail
+Virtual address for LLC - How to register your LLC or corporation with a virtual address

 You can get a virtual business address within a matter of minutes.

-- Choose a virtual address in the state where you’re registering your business.
+Choose a virtual business address for LLC in the state where you’re registering your business.
 If you’re choosing a virtual address that’s a PO box, check with your local Secretary of State’s office to confirm that you can use a PO box address to register.
-Earth Class Mail’s PO box virtual addresses work the same as our street number virtual addresses.
+Earth Class Mail’s PO box virtual address for LLC works the same as our street number virtual addresses.

 If you’ve already registered your business using your home address, don’t fret.
 You can always change it, and now is the perfect time to get that personal information off a publicly available website.

 See also: How many stamps do I need?

 Start here to get your virtual mailing address.